Grokmoo/sulis/Readme.md

 Note that Running with release mode is recommended.
 The compilation process takes several minutes, but load time and performance in game are massively improved over a standard debug build.

 ## Troubleshooting

+If you encounter build errors on Linux, please see the recently changed Prerequisites above.

 Please check the [Issue Tracker](https://github.com/Grokmoo/sulis/issues) for known bugs.
 You can [create an issue](https://github.com/Grokmoo/sulis/issues/new).
 Please leave as much information as you can, including logs from your sulis user folder /log directory